Paul Cattermole: S Club 7 star's cause of death revealed

 - Published

-S Club 7 star Paul Cattermole died of natural causes according to a coroner's report.
+S Club 7 star Paul Cattermole died of natural causes, according to a coroner's report.

-He was found dead in his home in Dorset at the age of 46, weeks after announcing he was re-joining the pop band.
+The 46-year-old was found dead in his home in Dorset on 6 April, weeks after announcing he was re-joining the pop band.

 A spokesperson from Dorset Coroner's Office told the BBC that due to the nature of his death there would be no inquest.